-Tarangire National park is a home of lots of elephants inside the dry season, whilst game congregates alongside the river, and its symbolized by means of the baobab trees, developing in open acacia woodland.
+Tarangire National Park is home for herds of elephants inside the dry season; whilst game congregates alongside the river.
+This park is symbolized by the baobab trees, developing in open acacia woodland.

 Tarangire National Park

-Tarangire National Park has shriveled to a shadow of its wet season self. but it’s miles jam-packed with flora and fauna.
+During the dry season, the Tarangire National Park will shrivel to a shadow of its’ wet season self, but it’s crowded with miles of flora and fauna.
 Thirsty nomads have wandered hundreds of parched kilometers knowing that right here, there’s usually water.
-Heard of up to three hundred elephants scratch the parched river mattress for underground streams whilst migratory wildebeest, zebra, buffalo, gazelle, hartebeest, eland and oryx crowd the shrinking lagoons. it’s a smorgasbord for predators – the best awareness of wildlife outside the Serengeti atmosphere.
+Herds of up to three hundred elephants scratch the parched river mattress for underground streams whilst migratory wildebeest, zebra, buffalo, gazelle, hartebeest, eland and oryx crowd the shrinking lagoons.
+It’s a smorgasbord for predators – the best awareness of wildlife outside the Serengeti atmosphere.

-The Tarangire national park is famous for its high density of elephants and baobab trees.
-Visitors to the park in June to November dry season can expect to see large herds of thousands of zebra, wildebeest and cape buffalo.
+The Tarangire National Park is famous for its high density of elephants and baobab trees.
+Visitors to the park in the dry season, June to November, can expect to see large herds of thousands of zebra, wildebeest and cape buffalo.
 Other common resident animals include waterbuck, giraffe, dik-dik, impala, eland, Grant’s gazelle, vervet monkey, banded mongoose, and olive baboon.
 Predators in Tarangire include lion, leopard, cheetah, caracal, honey badger, and African wild dog.